Edge Services - Concepts

 Edge Services is an additional feature for Scaleway Load Balancers and Object Storage buckets.
 It provides:

-- A caching service to improve performance by reducing load on your origin
+- A caching service to improve performance by reducing load on your backend

-- A Web Application Firewall to protect your origin from threats and malicious activity
+- A Web Application Firewall to protect your backend from threats and malicious activity

 - A customizable and secure endpoint for accessing content via Edge Services, which can be set to a subdomain of your choice.

-In the context of an Edge Services Web Application Firewall, exclusions let you define filters for requests that should not be evaluated by WAF, but rather pass straight to the Load Balancer origin.
-Learn more about creating exclusions
+In the context of an Edge Services Web Application Firewall, exclusions let you define filters for requests that should not be evaluated by WAF, but rather pass straight to the backend.
+Learn more about creating exclusions.

-In the case of a Load Balancer origin, the specific host for which Edge Services requests and caches data.
-This is an optional setting: when specified, this host (e.g. mydomain.com
+In the case of a Load Balancer as an Edge Services backend, the specific host for which Edge Services requests and caches data.
+This is an optional setting: when specified, this host (e.g. mydomain.com) is used in the HTTP Host header when Edge Services requests data from the Load Balancer.
+If no destination host is specified, the Host from the incoming request will be used.

 In the context of an Edge Services Web Application Firewall, the paranoia level determines how sensitive the request-evaluation mechanism is to potential threats.
 Four paranoia levels are available, with level 1 being the least sensitive, and level 4 being the most sensitive.
 The higher the paranoia level, the more likely it is that a given request will be judged to be malicious.
 For full details on paranoia levels, see our detailed documentation.

-An Edge Services pipeline consists of an origin, which Edge Services can protect from threats with a Web Application Firefall, and for which it also requests and caches content.
-Each pipeline also has an endpoint from which content is accessed served via Edge Services.
-The pipeline’s endpoint can be customized with a user-defined subdomain and associated certificate so that Edge Services can serve content over HTTPS.
-Edge Services can also protect
+An Edge Services pipeline consists of a backend, which Edge Services can protect from threats with a Web Application Firewall, and for which it also requests and caches content.
+Each pipeline also has an endpoint from which content is accessed and served via Edge Services.
+The pipeline's endpoint can be customized with a user-defined subdomain and associated certificate so that Edge Services can serve content over HTTPS.

-You can create an Edge Services pipeline for each of your Object Storage buckets or Load Balancer origins.
+You can create an Edge Services pipeline for each of your Object Storage buckets or Load Balancers.
 Note that caching and WAF can be enabled and disabled at will, so are optional parts of the pipeline, as is the customization of the endpoint.
-WAF is only available for Load Balancer origins, not Object Storage buckets.

-The protocol (HTTP or HTTPS) that the Edge Services pipeline should use when sending requests to an origin Load Balancer.
-HTTPS is recommended, but you should choose the protocol that corresponds with your Load Balancer setup.
+The protocol (HTTP or HTTPS) that the Edge Services pipeline should use when sending requests to a backend.
+HTTPS is recommended, but you should choose the protocol that corresponds to your Load Balancer setup.

-An Edge Services Web Application Firewall (WAF) evaluates requests to your origin to determine whether they are potentially malicious.
+An Edge Services Web Application Firewall (WAF) evaluates requests to your backend to determine whether they are potentially malicious.
 You can set the paranoia level to be used when evaluating requests.
-Requests that are judged to be malicious are then blocked or logged, depending on the settings you choose.
+Requests identified as malicious are then blocked or logged depending on your settings.
 Find out more about configuring a WAF.